pyroscope/pyrocore/docs/index.rst

 *pyrocore* is a collection of tools for the BitTorrent protocol and especially the rTorrent client.
+They enable you to filter rTorrent's item list for displaying or changing selected items, also creating, inspecting and changing ``.torrent`` files, and much more.

 The *PyroScope* command line utilities (i.e. *pyrocore*) are *not* the same as `rTorrent-PS`_, and they work perfectly fine without it; the same is true the other